vulkano-rs/vulkano-www/content/guide/images/image_export.md

 This might look stupid, but think about the fact that it's the GPU that wrote the content of the image.
-In the next sections we will do more than just fill an image with blue, but we will continue to reprieve the image's content and write it to a PNG file.
+In the next sections we will do more than just fill an image with blue, but we will continue to retrieve the image's content and write it to a PNG file.

 Next: [Drawing a fractal with a compute shader](/guide/mandelbrot)